stonemjs/docs/src/docs/essentials/events.md

 Listeners are the primary way to react to **internal events** in Stone.js.
 A listener waits for a specific event to occur and then executes its associated logic.

-Listeners promote **low coupling** between parts of your system, the module that emits the event doesn't need to know who will react to it — it simply emits the event into the system.
+Listeners promote **low coupling** between parts of your system, the module that emits the event doesn't need to know who will react to it, it simply emits the event into the system.

 Stone.js supports multiple ways to define listeners, giving you full flexibility depending on your needs.